SemiColon290807/neural-network-from-scratch/README.md

 ## Why This Project

-*[Your section here — why you chose this as your first project, why from scratch instead of frameworks, what you wanted to understand after finishing.
-3-5 sentences in your own voice.]*

-The philosophy behind this project is simple: before using a tool, understand what it does.
-Every ML practitioner uses PyTorch or TensorFlow.
-Very few can explain what happens inside them.
-This project is proof of that understanding.
+I came into this project sceptical about how to approach machine learning — whether to study theory first or build immediately.
+I chose to build.
+With no prior Python experience, I picked up the language on the go while implementing every concept from scratch.
+The goal was simple: understand what actually happens inside a neural network, not just how to call library functions.
+This project is proof of that understanding and the foundation for everything that comes next.

 ---